gisma-courses/LV-uav-workflow/morea/home.md

 ## Who should take this course?

-This course is designed for students at all levels who have a basic knowledge of the organization of their operating system and want to acquire a hands-on approach to the independent acquisition of high-resolution aerial imagery data.
+This course is designed for students of all levels who have a basic knowledge of the organization of their operating system.
+Programming knowledge is not required but will be helpful for the advanced module *Analysis of high resolution aerial data*.
+The focus is on a practical approach to the independent acquisition of high resolution aerial data.
+Post-processing of products and an introduction to classification and analysis of the generated datasets complete the course.

 ## Didactic Concept